-- Concentrate on academic priorities, improving study skills, organization, and time management. - Maintain involvement in at least one extracurricular activity and volunteer to lead a project or activity. - Take the PSAT/NMSQT (Preliminary Scholastic Assessment Test) in October, continue to practice with Khan Academy. - Attend the annual South Hills College Fair. - Register to take AP exams if taking a corresponding course.
+- Concentrate on academic priorities, improving study skills, organization, and time management. - Maintain involvement in at least one extracurricular activity and volunteer to lead a project or activity. - Take the PSAT/NMSQT (Preliminary Scholastic Assessment Test) in October. - Attend the annual South Hills College Fair. - Register to take AP exams if taking a corresponding course.